msnliu/Client-Server-Application/README.md

 This will output a file called time.txt, which will be used for performance comparison with the gRPC counterparts.

+Note that you should not run pytest after time, or you need to restart the server.

 ### Example
 For server and client running on the same system